 If you think you might benefit from getting metal free crowns, contact our dental office today to schedule an appointment.

-Check out what others are saying about our dental services on Yelp: Metal Free Crowns in Bellevue, WA.
+Check out what others are saying about our dental services on Google: Metal Free Crowns in Bellevue, WA.

 For patients in need of dental crowns, there are plenty of options available.
 Two of the most common choices are porcelain crowns and metal crowns (often with a porcelain overlay fused to the metal).
 Depending on a patient's specific circumstances, one of these crown types may be the preferred option.Metal crowns have the advantage of…